Treasure Island (1988 film): Captain Flint's Map

 The film begins with a comedic live-action segment where a pirate, Captain Flint, attempts to defend himself from other pirates who seek his treasure map.
 Billy Bones, an allergic and alcoholic pirate, in animated form, surprise-attacks Flint and takes the map.

 On a stormy night, Bones, with his cat friend, arrives at the Admiral Benbow Inn.
-He asks the innkeeper, Jim Hawkins, to notify him should an old one-legged sailor arrive, unaware that a pirate gang led by a blind, but vicious pirate, known as Blind Pew, is spying on them.
+He asks the innkeeper, Jim Hawkins, to notify him should an old one-legged sailor arrive, unaware that a pirate gang led by a blind but vicious pirate, known as Blind Pew, is spying on them.
 Pew, along with Bones' former shipmate Black Dog, revisits the inn the next morning.
-Black Dog demands the map from Bones, but after a fight, Bones tricks him, where Black Dog runs off into the countryside, assuming that Bones has escaped.
+Black Dog demands the map from Bones, but after a fight, Bones tricks him, and Black Dog runs off into the countryside, assuming that Bones has escaped.
 Dr. Livesey, an always jubilant doctor, hospitalizes Bones after his sneezing knocks a ceiling plank loose, injuring him, and, along with his alcoholism, also causes a stroke.
 Afterward, Bones warns Hawkins that the locked chest contained in his room is in danger of being stolen, charging him to flee with it to Livesey, currently residing at the estate of Squire Trelawney, for protection, should the pirates return.

 Some time later, Pew revisits the inn, and gravely presents Bones with a black spot, which warns Bones of a visit from the pirate gang at 10 PM.
 Bones panics, further warning Hawkins of the importance of Flint's map contained in the chest.
-With a final sneeze, and his alcoholism caught up to him, Bones dies of another stroke.
+Bones' alcoholism catches up to him, and with one final sneeze he dies of another stroke.
 Fearing the pirates' arrival, Hawkins takes the Black Spot, and the map from the chest, and flees from the inn.
 Pew, Black Dog, and the rest of the pirate gang return to raid Bones' chest for the map, but discover only gold coins inside.
 Hawkins quickly sets forth on horseback toward Trelawney's estate.
 The pirates notice, but fail to stop him from afar.
 Everyone, except for Pew, decides to cut their losses, taking the money from Bones' chest.
-Pew tries to persuade the pirates to find the map, but accidentally trips himself into a barrel, and careens off a sheer cliff to his death in the ocean, presumably drowning in the process, much to their sadness.
+Pew tries to persuade the pirates to find the map, but accidentally trips himself into a barrel, and careens off a sheer cliff to his death in the ocean.